Michael Jackson is one of the world’s most famous singers of all time.

 The amusement park had a petting zoo, roller coasters, railroads, bumper cars, a Ferris wheel, and a carousel.

-The ranch was called Neverland, after the fictional place that Peter Pan lives.
+The ranch was called Neverland, after the fictional place where Peter Pan lives.

 The property was 3,000 acres (12.14 square kilometers).

-It is thought that he could have paid anywhere between $17 million USD to $30 million USD.
+It is thought that he could have paid anywhere between $17 million to $30 million.

 Jackson took his llamas to the recording studio.